yysun/apprun/README.md

 ### Dev-Tools Extensions

-AppRun support the Redux DevTools Extension.
+AppRun supports the Redux DevTools Extension.
 To use the dev-tools, install the [Redux DevTools Extension](https://github.com/zalmoxisus/redux-devtools-extension).
 You can monitor the events and states in the devtools.

 ![app-dev-tools](docs/imgs/apprun-dev-tools.gif)

 ### VS Code Extension

 AppRun has a code snippet extension for VS Code that you can install from the extension marketplace.
-It inserts AppRun code template for application, component and event handling.
+It inserts the AppRun code template for application, component and event handling.

 ![app-dev-tools](docs/imgs/apprun-vscode-extension.png)